cdklabs/cdk-cicd-wrapper/docs/content/getting_started/index.md

 # Getting Started with the {{ project_name }}

-This guide provides instructions on how to set up and configure the Continuous Integration and Continuous Deployment (CI/CD) pipeline for your AWS CDK project.
-By following these steps, you will have a fully functional CI/CD pipeline that automates the build, test, and deployment processes for your project.
+This guide gives you clear steps to set up and customize a Continuous Integration and Continuous Delivery (CI/CD) pipeline for your AWS CDK project.
+Following these steps will automate the build, testing, and delivery of your AWS CDK project, giving you a smooth workflow.

 ## Overview

-The CI/CD pipeline is designed to streamline the development workflow and ensure that your project is thoroughly tested and validated before being deployed to various stages (e.g., development, integration, production).
-The pipeline leverages AWS services such as AWS CodePipeline, AWS CodeBuild, and AWS CodeCommit/GitHub to orchestrate the entire process.
+The CI/CD pipeline simplifies your development process, making sure your project undergoes thorough testing and validation before moving to different stages like development, integration, or production.
+It utilizes AWS services like AWS CodePipeline, AWS CodeBuild, and AWS CodeCommit/GitHub to manage the entire workflow seamlessly.

 ## Prerequisites